Journaling is a simple and accessible way to reflect on your professional life and to enhance your performance and wellbeing.

 Research shows that people who ruminate are much more likely to develop depression and anxiety.
 In one community survey of 1,300 adults, ruminators were found to develop major depression four times as often as non-ruminators.
 Co-rumination, where we get together with others to dwell on our bad feelings, can be particularly damaging.

-To help rather than harm, reflection must bring ‘insight’, (in the psychoanalytic sense), which is associated with a greater feelings of autonomy, mastery and purpose in life, better relationships with others and greater self-acceptance.
-One thing that helps steer us towards insight is focusing self-reflection on others: when we focus our attention on ourselves, our problems and the bad things that happen to us, this elicits a ‘shame’ response and makes us feel worse about ourselves.
+To help rather than harm, reflection must bring ‘insight’, (in the psychoanalytic sense), which is associated with greater feelings of autonomy, mastery and purpose in life, better relationships with others and greater self-acceptance.
+One thing that helps steer us towards insight is focusing self-reflection on others.
+When we focus our attention on ourselves, our problems and the bad things that happen to us, this elicits a ‘shame’ response and makes us feel worse about ourselves.
 However, focusing on how others might feel about our actions, empathising with them, and considering how we can maintain our relationships, elicits a ‘guilt’ response, and helps us to feel better.

 The lesson here is that reflecting on work in a structured way – and moving away from self-attention to a focus on others – allows us to explore what has or hasn’t gone well (for example, in a client meeting or presentation) to acknowledge associated reactions and emotions, and to evaluate our actions in order to develop.
 It can enhance self-awareness and personal growth, enabling us to spot patterns of behaviour, track progress, embrace our creativity and capture ideas, improving our relationships into the bargain.